Konoai/Konoai/README.md

 - 👋 Hi, I’m @Konoai
 - 👀 I’m interested in Drawing and gaming
 - 🌱 I’m currently learning the perfect golden ratio
-- 🍣 collaborate with @simtoh8
+- 🍣 collaborate with @SigmaWorker
-- 📫 How to reach me You don't reach simtoh8 at simtohgg@gmail.com
+- 📫 How to reach me you don't reach SigmaWorker at SigmaWorkergithub@gmail.com

 <!---
 Konoai/Konoai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.